MachineGun9/100daysofcode/README.md

-Hello fello git masters, starting my 100 days of code python journey.
+Hello fellow git masters, starting my 100 days of code python journey.
 This is a practise python code repo.
 Buggy code will be here:).